David-Ortus/style-guide-checklist/README.md

 While style guides on the web are a relatively new phenomenon, style guides themselves have existed for more than a thousand years.

-- Grid systems
+- Grid Systems
 - A Pattern Language
 - Strunk and White:  The Elements of Style
-- Elements of Typography Style
+- Elements of Typographic Style
 - ISO 690
 - AMA Manual of Style: http://www.amamanualofstyle.com
 - ALA Standards Manual